ZenVibz/yt6801-linux-debian-proxmox/README.md

 - Motorcomm YT6801 Debian driver
 - Proxmox Ethernet not working N100 mini PC
 - N150 mini PC network driver Linux

+## Repository structure
+yt6801-linux-debian-proxmox
+│
+├ README.md        Main documentation
+├ hardware.md      Hardware details
+└ diagnosis.md     Technical investigation

+## Contributing

+If you encounter the same issue with the Motorcomm YT6801 controller on Linux, feel free to open an issue or contribute additional findings.

+## Acknowledgments

+This documentation was created with the assistance of the AI assistant ChatGPT developed by OpenAI.

+The AI helped with:
+- structuring the technical investigation
+- formatting the documentation
+- improving readability and clarity

+All technical tests and validation were performed by the repository author.